-The Monadnock Area Transitional Shelter (MATS), for people who are homeless in our area, began in 1991.
-In a rural area such as ours, homelessness is not seen and therefore often surprising.
+The Monadnock Area Transitional Shelter (MATS), for people who are experiencing homelessness in our area, began in 1991.
+In a rural area such as ours, homelessness is not seen and therefore is often surprising.
 People without shelter “couch surf” from family member to friend to whomever will take them.
 When options run out, some live in their cars, or in tents in the woods.
 At MATS, we offer them a safe and warm place to live while they get back on their feet.
 Homelessness can happen to anyone at any time – due to losing one’s job, losing their home by foreclosure, or an unexpected financial disaster that takes all of their savings.
 Our program manager meets weekly with our guests guiding them to the state programs that will fit their needs.
 She helps them with budgeting and housekeeping skills that also will improve their life once they move on from MATS.
 In 2021 we hired a part-time Administrative Assistant to support the Program Manager.
 As well as our 4-apartment building, MATS also recently completed renovations on another building which gives us two additional apartments.
 The shelter therefore has six fully furnished apartments which, depending on the size of a family, may be shared with another family.
 People stay at MATS from three to six months as they work towards a life of self-sufficiency.

 Also read our Success Stories